Lily of the Valley Growing Guide

 Fertile soil that holds moisture well, with a neutral to slightly alkaline pH.

-The need to feed convallaria depends on the site.
-In poor soil, feed plants with a balanced organic fertilizer in early spring when they are actively growing.
+The need to feed lily of the valley depends on the site.
+In poor soil, feed plants with a balanced organic fertiliser in early spring when they are actively growing.

 Single Plants: 10cm (3") each way (minimum)